nileshjawarkar/obsidian/JAVA-EE-8/Sections/01 - Overview.md

 ### Goal

-- Being able to enterprise application with modern Java EE 8 features
+- Being able to create enterprise application with modern Java EE 8 features
 - Acquiring knowledge of Java EE components, such as :
 	1) CDI
 	2) EJB